 - Preschoolers: Children at this age might find it hard to grasp that death is permanent.
 They need a lot of reassurance because they are at a stage of magical thinking.
 They may believe that someone will come back to life again or that they made the person die.

-- Primary-School Children: At this age, children may still have some confused thoughts about death and may feel that is something temporary.
+- Primary-School Children: At this age, children may still have some confusing thoughts about death and may feel that is something temporary.
 They may also think that the person can still feel things like hunger or cold.
 They may ask direct questions about where the person is and what happened to them.

 - Older Children: By this age, children know that death is not temporary.
 They are more aware of how adults and others are reacting to death, so it’s important to talk honestly about events and feelings.
 They need regular reassurance that their grief is understood.